Praveensenpai/BlumBot/README.md

-# BlumCryptoBot
+# BlumBot

-BlumCryptoBot is a Telegram bot that helps you automate tasks on the Blum platform.
+BlumBot is a Telegram bot that helps you automate tasks on the Blum platform.
 It’s built with Python and uses the Pyrogram library.

 ## Features